Music Development Plan

 Pupils taking music in Years 10-13 are sometimes taken to professional concerts where set works are being performed.

-In the future
+Part D: In the future

 This is about what the school is planning for subsequent years.

 We are also keen to increase the general number of pupils taking part in extracurricular music, both in a formal and informal way, and in particular to increase the number of disadvantaged pupils participating in these.
-Linked to this, increasing the number of disadvantaged pupils learning instruments in school is another important goal.